earswideopen/ewo-core/docs/source/02-building.rst

 Build the system
 ================

-Blender uses Make build system through a Makefile.
-In order to perform the build you have to go to the /source folder and launch the command:
+Ears Wide Open uses the autotools chain to build its system.
+The first time you want to build the system you will need to run three main commands from the root of the project:

+        $ ./autogen.sh
+        $ ./configure
         $ make

 At the moment the official release build the software against GCC 5.3.0.

+It' possible to run the test suite using the following command:

+    $ make check

+In order to work, the framework cmocka needs to be installed on the host machine.

 .. todo::
         - Add to the main Makefile a possibility to compile the documentation